D3R0-Sec/Automated-Web-App-Cloud-Deployment/README.md

 Using a "fan-in" topology pattern I deployed a central jumpbox to act as a gateway to our web server.

-Using an ansible docker image on the jumpbox to horizontally scale the web server VMs.
+Using an ansible docker image on the jumpbox to horizontally scale and provision the web server VMs through containerization.